4 reasons why “birthing person” is an inclusive term to use in your birthing practice

 They might also choose a childbirth class taught specifically by and for LGBTQIA people, which is of course a great choice.
 Make sure you refer to these educators and doulas and support their work as well!

-Adopt the birth language that feels most comfortable for your client
+#3: You have the freedom to use the birth language that feels most comfortable for your client

 As you become more acquainted with your clients, please use the language that fits them!
 Some of our clients will love and benefit from being referred to as mama.
 Others will find it very uncomfortable, especially if it's their first pregnancy and they don't really know how they feel yet about becoming a mother.